opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 ## Attachment Widget
 :material-monitor: Desktop preparation

-The **"Attachment"** widget stores file paths for feature media and documents.
+The **Attachment** widget stores file paths for feature media and documents.

 Use the Attachment widget to: